 Maths at Gordonbrock

-At Gordonbrock, we believe that a high quality education in Maths not only provides vital tools for understanding the world arounds us, but also helps develop broader problem solving skills and a curiosity that allows children to thrive in all areas of their learning.
-With the introduction of the most recent National Curriculum in 2014, Gordonbrock set about to ensure that the core aims of mathematical fluency, problem solving and reasoning were being addressed, and today, these aims inform each step of the teaching and learning taking place.
+At Gordonbrock, we believe that a high quality education in Maths not only provides vital tools for understanding the world around us but also helps develop broader problem solving skills and a curiosity that allows children to thrive in all areas of their learning.
+With the introduction of the most recent National Curriculum in 2014, Gordonbrock set about to ensure that the core aims of mathematical fluency, problem solving and reasoning were being addressed, and today, these aims inform each step of the teaching and learning-taking place in our classrooms.

 Through the development of ‘Mastery’ approaches within the classroom, we also nurture the skills of problem solving and reasoning to allow children to gain a greater depth of understanding in mathematics.
 The rich and varied curriculum provided offers pupils frequent opportunities to apply mathematical knowledge, and to show their ability to be systematic and logical.
 Learners are encouraged to find rules and patterns that support their conjectures, and through explaining their reasoning, are able to demonstrate comprehension at a deeper level.